 - If so, what worked well for you in the past?
 What didn't mesh well, and why?

-- What qualities are you looking for in a provider – such as warmth, a skills-based approach, or a collaborative nature?
+- What qualities are you looking for in a provider?

 Plus, clients’ answers can provide context for you to explain how you’re uniquely equipped to address their needs – which might not have been as obvious before.

-3. Emphasize the value you bring to clients' lives, both immediately and long-term
+3. Emphasize the value you bring to clients, both immediately and long-term

 Most clients will be wondering exactly how your approach to therapy can benefit them.
 When you first meet, it’s helpful to give clients an idea of what it would look like to work with you beyond the first few sessions.